BrettWitty/convolution/README.md

 This code predates git, and I wasn't into other version control software.
 All code is as it was finally saved.

 I have done some minor surgery to the original archive.
-The first attempt in 2004 is moved to `v1`.
-The second, shorter rewrite is in `v2`.
+The first attempt in 2004 is moved to [`v1`](v1/).
+The second, shorter (also incomplete) rewrite is in [`v2`](v2/).
 Previously the code in `v1` was a subdirectory of `v2` (as a primitive form of source control).

-I moved the project diary `Timeline.txt` to the top directory as it is an interesting reflection on the project.
+I moved the project diary [`Timeline.txt`](Timeline.txt) to the top directory as it is an interesting reflection on the project.
 It is a changelog and development diary of sorts.

-I moved the code for the website up near the top directory.
+I moved the code for the [website](website/) up near the top directory.
 It is mostly a guide on how not to write a webpage about a project.

-I moved all game builds to `archives`.
-These are playable snapshots of development.
+I moved all game builds to [`archives`](archives/).
+These are playable snapshots of development, renamed to include their version and compile date.

 I removed all secondary build artifacts (`.t3o` files etc).
 I've kept the TADS 3 workbench file `convolution.t3m` because it can be used to build the project anew.